UPC/ravada/README.md

 Ravada is an open-source project that provides a web-based user interface for managing and accessing virtual machines (VMs) based on the QEMU/KVM virtualization technology.
 Ravada aims to simplify the management of virtual machines by offering a user-friendly interface accessible through a web browser.Ravada is meant for sysadmins who have some background in GNU/Linux, and want to deploy a VDI project.

 Users can use Ravada to create, configure, and manage virtual machines without the need for a dedicated desktop client.
 It provides features such as remote console access, snapshot management, and the ability to manage multiple VMs from a central interface.
 Ravada's back-end has been designed and implemented in order to allow future hypervisors to be added to the framework.
-Currently, it supports KVM and LXC is in the works.

 The client only requirements are: a web-browser and a remote viewer supporting the spice protocol.

 In the current release we use the
 KVM Hypervisors: [KVM](http://www.linux-kvm.org/) as the backend for the Virtual Machines.
-[LXC](https://linuxcontainers.org/) support is currently in development.

 ### Features